-In area 9, clusters 1, 2, and 3 were more strongly represented in the early, middle, and later parts of the time series respectively (Figure 17).
-Clusters 2 and 3 occur mostly in the period before August, while cluster 1 extends into October.
-Cluster 3 also has slightly more hooks between floats.
-Mean number of hooks is higher in cluster 3 and lower in cluster 1.
-Cluster 2 dominates the southeast of area 9, while cluster 1 dominates the northeast, and cluster 3 the southwest (Figure 18).
-The species composition of cluster 2 comprises almost entirely southern bluefin tuna, with small amounts of albacore and bigeye tuna (Figure 19).
-Cluster 1 has the some bluefin tuna along with albacore, and also some bigeye and yellowfin tuna.
-Cluster 3 includes significant southern bluefin tuna along with similar amounts of 'other' species, along with some sharks and albacore tuna.
+In area 9, clusters 1, 2, and 3 were more strongly represented in the later, middle, and early parts of the time series respectively (Figure 17).
+Clusters 1 and 3 occur mostly in the period before August, while cluster 2 extends into October.
+Cluster 1 also has slightly more hooks between floats.
+Mean number of hooks is higher in cluster 1 and lower in cluster 2.
+Cluster 2 dominates the northeast of area 9, while cluster 1 dominates the southwest, and cluster 3 the southeast (Figure 18).
+The species composition of cluster 3 comprises almost entirely southern bluefin tuna, with small amounts of albacore and bigeye tuna (Figure 19).
+Cluster 2 has significant southern bluefin tuna along with albacore, and some bigeye and yellowfin tuna.
+Cluster 1 includes some southern bluefin tuna along with similar amounts of others (oth), and also some sharks and albacore tuna.

 In area 8, cluster 1 dominates the early part of the time series, with clusters 2 and 3 more apparent after 2005 (Figure 17).
 Cluster 1 averages fewer hooks between floats, while the hooks per set are similar for all clusters.
-Clusters 1 and 2 occur mostly in the second half of the year, while cluster 3 is also represented during March to June.
-Cluster 1 is well represented across most of the fished area, while cluster 2 occurs at middle latitudes from about 38-43S.
+Clusters 1 and 2 occur mostly in the second half of the year, while cluster 3 is represented during March to June.
+Cluster 1 is well represented across most of the fished area, while cluster 2 occurs at middle latitudes from about 38-42S.
 Cluster 3 occurs almost entirely in the far north of the area (Figure 18).
 Cluster 1 is dominated by southern bluefin tuna, with little reporting of other species (Figure 19).
-Cluster 2 reports similar amounts of southern bluefin tuna, sharks, and 'other' species.
-Cluster 3 reports more albacore than southern bluefin tuna, with 'other' species, yellowfin and bigeye tuna also reported.
+Cluster 2 reports similar amounts of southern bluefin tuna, sharks, and others (oth).
+Cluster 3 reports more albacore than southern bluefin tuna, with others (oth), yellowfin and bigeye tuna also reported.